 Parties are also allowed to ask additional requests for documentation.
 FINRA rules require that any request for documents or other information should be specific, relate to the matter in controversy, and afford the party to whom the request is made a reasonable period of time to respond without interfering with the time set for the hearing.
 Document production and information exchange is to be accomplished within the time set forth in the Uniform Code.

 A prehearing conference will be scheduled early in the process.
 The Director of Arbitration will set the time and place of a prehearing conference and appoint either a staff person or an arbitrator to preside.
-The prehearing conference may be held by telephone, by written submission, or in person.
+The prehearing conference is almost always held by telephone.
 Under the rules, there are time tables for parties either to produce requested information or to object to the production requests.
-If a prehearing conference without an arbitrator does not resolve the outstanding issues, those information-request disputes or issues will be referred to a single arbitrator prior to the first hearing.
-Where possible, each party should submit to the SRO in advance of the prehearing conference a concise outline of the outstanding issues to be resolved by the single arbitrator.
-The single arbitrator has the authority to issue subpoenas, direct appearances of witnesses and production of documents, set deadlines for compliance, and issue other rulings that would expedite the arbitration proceedings or enable a party to prepare its case.
+If a prehearing conference without an arbitrator does not resolve the outstanding issues, those information-request disputes or issues will be referred to a single arbitrator, the Chairman.

 Contact Ms. Stoneman - Stoneman Law Offices - Texas & Colorado.
 (800) 783-0748 Free Consultation - Representing Clients Nationwide